Lymphedema

 Lymphedema Garments:

-The Plaid Daisy carries in stock class 1 compression sleeves, gloves and gauntlets.
+The Plaid Daisy carries in stock, off the shelf compression sleeves, gloves and gauntlets.
 We have access to wrap style garments as well as nighttime compression garments.
 We work with the top vendors of compression therapy, including Juzo, Medi USA, BSN Medical, Circaid, Sigvaris, Solaris, Farrow, Jovi, and BiaCare.

 There are two main types of compression sleeves: daytime sleeves and nighttime sleeves.
 Both come in ready-to-wear (or off-the-shelf) and custom versions.
-Ready-to-wear sleeves are made by the manufacturer in different size, and you, your therapist and our certified fitter choose the size that fits your needs.
-Custom sleeves are made to fit you specific measurements.
+Ready-to-wear sleeves are made by the manufacturer in different sizes, and you, your therapist and our certified fitter choose the size that fits your needs.
+Custom sleeves are made to fit your specific measurements.
 A custom sleeve may be needed if your arm is unusually long or irregular shaped, or if the lymphedema is particularly aggressive and/or advanced.
 Or it may be a good option if you try a ready-to-wear sleeve and it doesn't seem to do the trick.
-As you might expect, custom sleeves are more expensive than ready-to-wear sleeves.

 Daytime Sleeves:

-A daytime sleeve is a tube of strong yet somewhat flexible fabric that extends from the wrist up the and almost to the shoulder.
-It's tightness decreases gradually as it moves up the arm, and this supports the flow of lymph up the arm to the axillary (underarm) lymph nodes.
-Depending on the manufacturer, sleeves come in flesh-tone colors (ivory, tan, brown, etc.), neutral colors such as white and black, and more colorful styles and even prints.
+A daytime sleeve is a tube of strong yet somewhat flexible fabric that extends from the wrist up to the axilla (underarm).
+The compression is graduated, getting less as it moves up the arm, this supports the flow of lymph up the arm to the axillary (underarm) lymph nodes.
+Depending on the manufacturer, sleeves come in flesh-tone colors (ivory, tan, brown, etc.), as well as more colorful styles and even prints.
 So you have a choice of trying to have the sleeve blend in with your skin, coordinate with your cloths, or make more of a fashion statement on it's own.
-Some daytime sleeves come with a glove or gauntlet already attached.

 Sleeves also come at different pressure levels, which are described with a numerical classification system that ranges from low pressure to high pressure, class 1 through 4.
 The amount of pressure is measured in terms of "mmHg", or millimeters of mercury, based on the amount of pressure exerted by one millimeter of liquid mercury.
 (You're probably familiar with this from your blood pressure readings, which are also expressed in terms of "mmHg.")